 Anne O’Donoghue is an accredited immigration law specialist and registered migration agent, with over 27 years of experience.
 She is the director and principal lawyer of Immigration Solutions Lawyers (ISL).
 Anne is acknowledged as one of Australia’s leading immigration law specialists.

 Anne was admitted to practise in the Supreme Court of Victoria in 1981, the Supreme Court of New South Wales in 1987 and the High Court of New South Wales in 1982.
 Anne has been recognised on multiple occasions as an advocate for women in business, and for her work as an active leader in the field of immigration law.

-Anne has been listed in WWL: Corporate Immigration for 10 consecutive years (2011-2020).
-In 2019 and 2020, Anne was invited to feature in WWL Thought Leaders: Corporate Immigration.
+Anne is also an experienced writer and co-authored the Australia chapter of The Corporate Immigration Review, now in its tenth edition.
+In 2020, Anne contributed towards the Expert Analysis Chapter titled Global Overview on Modern Slavery and Corporate Supply Chain Compliance published by the ICLG Corporate Immigration Guide 2020.
+Anne also contributed her opinions on an article of the IBA Global Insight Magazine on Covid-19: Emergency travel bans raise immigration concerns written by Jennifer Sadler-Venis.
+Anne has been listed in WWL: Corporate Immigration for 11 consecutive years (2011-2020).
+Since 2019, Anne was invited to feature in WWL Thought Leaders: Corporate Immigration (2019, 2020, 2021).
 Anne has been a finalist at the Lawyers Weekly’s Partner of theYear Awards, in the migration category, for two consecutive years (2017 and 2018); in 2019, Anne won the Lawyers Weekly Migration Partner of the Year Award.